- Formulas

 -

-Add up your monthly debt payments to determine your total monthly debt.
+Add your monthly debt payments to find your total monthly debt.

 -